COALAIP/specs/README.md

 #### The Resource Description Framework (RDF)

-[Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) is a framework for describing entities on the web.
-It uses the Universal Resource Identifier (URI), a generalization of the Universal Resource Location (URL), to address resources.
-This makes RDF exceptionally interoperable and extensible.
+The [Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) is a framework for describing ontologies.
+It uses the [Universal Resource Identifier](https://tools.ietf.org/html/rfc3986) (URI), a generalization of the [Universal Resource Location](https://tools.ietf.org/html/rfc1738) (URL), to address resources.
+This allows RDF to be exceptionally interoperable and extensible.

-RDF's core data structure is a graph-based data model that uses sets of triplets to construct subsets of the graph.
-Each triplet consists of a **subject**, **predicate**, and an **object**.
-In its smallest form, a set containing a single triplet is already an RDF graph.
-Visualized, a simple RDF graph could look like this:
+RDF's core data structure is a graph-based model that uses sets of triplets to construct graph subsets.
+Each triplet consists of a **subject**, **predicate**, and **object**.
+In its smallest form, an RDF graph can be just a single triplet.
+Visualized, it would look like this:

 ![](media/rdfgraph.png)

-Each node of the graph is usually represented as a URI pointing to a resource, providing further details about its relationship to the graph.
+Each node would usually be expressed as an URI to a resource that provides further details about the node's relationship to the graph.

-The following example was used in the [Creative Commons Rights Expression Language](https://www.w3.org/Submission/ccREL/) (ccREL)
+The following example was used in the [Creative Commons Rights Expression Language](https://www.w3.org/Submission/ccREL/) (ccREL) W3C submission:
-W3C submission:

 ![](media/rdfexamplegraph.png)